 37. Mac and cheese

 Most children enjoy mac ‘n’ cheese because of its cheesy flavor and non-spicy taste.
 In addition, mac ‘n’ cheese can be made in a muffin pan to make it bite-sized and easy for children to pick and eat.

-Puppy chow, also known as muddy buddies or monkey munch, is a cereal, chocolate chips, peanut butter, and powdered sugar mixture.
+Muddy Buddies, also known as monkey munch, is a combination of cereal, chocolate chips, peanut butter, and powdered sugar.
 It’s a simple recipe to make with your children, and everyone will enjoy it.

 For any occasion, cookies are a crowd-pleaser.
 Children adore cookies, especially when they are decorated with whipped cream and sprinkles.
 You could also make theme-shaped cookies to delight the children even more.